 - Preference Share Capital – Section 43 of the Companies Act, 2013, defines preferential share capital as that part of the share capital that has preferential treatment for dividend payouts.
 Further, this capital is either a fixed amount or calculated at a fixed rate.
 The company might make it free of or subject to income tax.
 This capital also has preferential treatment with respect to the repayment of capital when the company winds up based on the Memorandum of Association of the company.

 Here is a list of the different categories of share capital:

-- Authorised Share Capital: This is the maximum amount of capital that a company can issue.
+- Authorized Share Capital: This is the maximum amount of capital that a company can issue.
 Hence, if the company wants to issue share capital beyond this amount, then it needs to amend its Memorandum of Association.
-The amendment must talk about an increase in the company’s authorised share capital.
+The amendment must talk about an increase in the company’s authorized share capital.

 - Subscribed Capital: When a company issues chares, investors might or might not subscribe to all of them.
 Subscribed capital is the amount of share capital that the applicants subscribe for.

 - Called-up Capital: While making the allotment of shares to the applicants, the management of the Company may ask for the payment of a certain amount on the application.
 Further, the balance is called at the time of allotment.
 The company calls-up this capital as per its requirements & is termed as Called-up Capital.

 - Paid-up Capital: This is the amount of share capital that the company actually receives.